iapoorvasingh1/Portfolio_maker_website/README.md

 ## Deployement
 The project has been successfully deployed on both Heroku and AWS EC2 using Docker.
 This section provides instructions for deploying the application on both platforms.

-**Heroku Deployment**
-- Seamless integration with GitHub for continuous deployment.
-- Environment configuration using Procfile and requirements.txt.

 **AWS EC2 Deployment with Docker**
 - Dockerized application for consistent and isolated environment.